ahundt/cis/doc/intro.rst

 Stopping Error Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~
 We implemented several different stopping criteria for our ICP algorithm.
-The first was a minimum iteration so
+The first was a minimum iteration so that the
-that the ICP had to run a minimum number of iterations before it could be stopped.
-The second was a mean error
+ICP had to run a minimum number of iterations before it could be stopped.
+The second was a mean error criteria so that the
-criteria so that the ICP would not stop iterating unless the mean error was sufficiently low.
-The third was a
+ICP would not stop iterating unless the mean error was sufficiently low.
+The third was a max error criteria so that the
-max error criteria so that the ICP would not stop iterating unless the maximum error criteria was sufficiently
+ICP would not stop iterating unless the maximum error criteria was sufficiently low.
+The next criteria computes a rolling
-low.
-The next criteria was a change in error criteria so that the ICP would not stop iterating unless the
+variance in the mean error at each iteration.
+Effectively, this allows the algorithm to stop correctly for a variety of
-optimization no longer had an effect on reducing the error.
-The final criteria was a maximum iteration so that
+data sets when error improvements at each iteration have diminished, regarless of what ideal minimum is possible.
+This
-the ICP would not just keep running forever if the error never met any of the previous criteria.
-Each error
+criteria produced the best results for stopping correctly across a variety of data sets.
+The final criteria was a maximum
-criteria were checked after each iteration by the shouldTerminate function to determine if the ICP should be
+iteration so that the ICP would not just keep running forever if the error never met any of the previous criteria.
+Each
-stopped.
+error criteria is checked after each iteration by the TerminationCriteria object to determine if the ICP should be stopped.

 Tabular Summary of PA 4 Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~